qserv23/qserv23.github.io/content/home/cfp.md

 offered by most popular cloud providers.

-However, current implementations of serverless have failed to fully realize this computing paradigm vision, and serverless adoption for many applications is slowed down.
+However, current implementations of serverless struggle to fully realize this computing paradigm vision, and serverless adoption for many applications is slowed down.
 For instance, latency-sensitive applications cannot tolerate unpredictable cold start delays of FaaS platforms; also, stateful serverless applications are currently not well